Interest rates are at record lows and potentially still going lower in the coming months.

-The post Where to invest $5,000 in ASX shares for strong returns in 2020 appeared first on Motley Fool Australia.
+The post Where I would invest $5,000 into ASX shares in February appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a fantastic report, detailing 5 dirt cheap shares that you can buy in 2020.